Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 World Class Ages 5+

 💡 Tip: Combine Coki Beach with Coral World since they’re right next to each other.
-The beach can get busy with vendors — keep an eye on belongings and agree on gear rental prices before you take anything.
+Keep an eye on belongings and agree on gear rental prices before you take anything.

 🚠